-- Check with your healthcare professional immediately if you notice any unusual bleeding or bruising; black, tarry stools; blood in urine or stools; or pinpoint red spots on your skin.
+- Check with your doctor immediately if you notice any unusual bleeding or bruising; black, tarry stools; blood in urine or stools; or pinpoint red spots on your skin.

 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Talk to your healthcare professional about other ways you can clean your teeth and gums and before having any dental work done.

-- Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.
+- Don't touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.